-Drugs in our Specialty Tier (Tier 5) not eligible for this type of exception.
+Drugs in our Tier 5 Specialty Tier are not eligible for this type of exception.
 We do not lower the cost-sharing amount for drugs in this tier.

 SECTION 6 What if your coverage changes for one of your drugs?